The Good and the Beautiful Science and Health unit studies are ideal for family learning. The unit studies that are available are:

 - Space Science

 - Beginning Chemistry and the Scientific Method

 - Maturation and Sexual Reproduction

 Other unit studies that are still in development are:

 Most of the unit studies are written for students in kindergarten through sixth grade with some extension activities for seventh and eighth graders.
 The exceptions, Beginning Chemistry and the Scientific Method and The Human Body, Part 2, are both written for grades five through eight.
 It will take quite a bit of work to make the studies for kindergarten through sixth grade substantial enough to serve as your complete science curriculum for junior high students.
 In the online scope and sequence for the curriculum, the publisher suggests that families with a child in kindergarten through sixth grade as well as a child in junior high should teach one of the younger level studies to the entire family two days a week, then use one of the upper-level studies one day per week with just the junior high student.

 On the younger end of the spectrum, there might be too much information for kindergartners and first graders, and you might have to adapt student activities that require writing.
 The sweet spot for most of these unit studies should be grades two through six.
 Nevertheless, including older and younger students so that the whole family participates together might still be the best choice.

-You can use the unit studies in whatever order you wish, although The Good and the Beautiful recommends using Kingdoms and Classifications before any other biology units and using Intro to Energy before Energy, Heat, Light, and Sound.
+You can use the unit studies in whatever order you wish, although The Good and the Beautiful recommends using Kingdoms and Classifications before any other biology units.

 The unit studies are written by different authors, but they all follow the same lesson format.
 Differences in style seem to be minor.
 For example, Meteorology lists from two to eight read-aloud book recommendations for each lesson, while Space Science lists only four recommended read-alouds for the entire course.
 Also, the unit studies vary in length from 6 to 24 lessons per study, and this is reflected in their prices.